rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 1 == ("boo" as unknown) //compiles!
 ```

 You can try similar exercises for arithmetic operations: `+`, `*`, `/`.
-Unfortunately, TS will not unify `_()` with a number.
+Unfortunately, TS will not allow you to use `_()` at all in these
+expressions.
+Probably another corner case similar to not being able to compile: `curry(_())`.
 You will have more luck with overloaded `"string" + _()`.

 All these operators (ternary, `===`, `==`, arithmetic) are built in language constructs, not generic functions.
-TS must be handling them one by one.
+TS must handle them one by one.
 That is a lot of work and complexity.
-Compared to other languages mentioned in this
-note: these operators are just functions, no special case treatment is needed.
+Compare this to our "placebo" group of languages where equivalent operators are just functions, no special case treatment is needed.
 Also these functions have very clear,
 you guessed it, types.

-Gradual typing over JS is, clearly, not a very easy thing to do, so the types have to be complex.
+Gradual typing over JS is, clearly, not a very easy thing to do, so the types have to be complex and type checking has to be somewhat buggy.
+This explains the various compilation glitches in previous notes.

-To us, TS users, type complexity translates to less effective type checker and weaker type inference requiring developer
+To us, TS users, type complexity translates to a sometimes confused type checker requiring developer
-intervention when types get just a little more involved ([Bumps on the path](l#bumps-on-the-path)).
+intervention when types get just a little more involved.
 For a comparison, I could write a whole application in Haskell (assuming Haskell with no language extensions) without specifying
-a type even once, all types would be fully inferred by the type checker.
+a type even once, all types fully inferred by the type checker.
 (Not that I would really want to do that, I like defining types.
 It is about type checker ability to help me more and needing less of my help.)

-I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging with developer tools _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be using the debugger.
+I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging using developer tools _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be using the debugger.

-## Interesting types with a bit of theory
+## Interesting types and a bit of theory

 [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) is
 the book about types I recommend to everyone, ... so far unsuccessfully.